DataMedSci/pysrim/README.md

   Docker container this is safe and expected.
 * **Performance tips** – For faster TRIM runs, lower `number_ions` in your scripts or spin up multiple containers in parallel and merge the outputs.

 ---

+## What went wrong

+SRIM’s executables are launched successfully, but from the wrong working directory.
+PySRIM writes its inputs under <SRIM_DIR>/SR Module/... and then starts SRModule.exe;
+that executable expects to read its control file (e.g., SR.IN) and write outputs inside the SRIM program folder.
+When the process CWD isn’t <SRIM_DIR>/SR Module (for SR) or <SRIM_DIR> (for TRIM), the VB6 app aborts with Runtime error 53 (File not found) — exactly the failure observed under Wine.
+The “X connection to :99 broken” line is a side-effect of xvfb-run tearing down the virtual display after the Windows app exits, not the root cause.

+---